e7song/cse15l-lab-reports/lab-reports/lab-report-two/lab-report-two.md

   }

   ```
 The before code was assuming that there would only be one instance of the lowest number.
 This assumption causes the symptom where the expected average is larger than the returned average.
 The fix keeps track of how many instances of the lower number there are.
 Then it accounts for that change in the operation calculating the average.

+### Part 3: Reflection
+From Week 2, I learned how to copy files from my end onto the remove server with the scp command (by using scp <file> cs15lwi23amv@ieng6.ucsd.edu:~/).
+I also learned how to use git clone (git clone <repo-url>) to clone repositories from Github onto my own computer or the remote server.
+From Week 3, I learned how to use JUnit to design test cases to figure out whether my code is performing how it should be or not.
+I didn't know that I could check for differences in arrays with assertArrayEquals.
+This helped me out a lot (especially since it was relevant to my PA assignment in CSE 12).